 Gary Baker is vice president of Safety & Quality for Boeing Global Services.
 This function provides Quality, Environment, Health & Safety, and Regulatory support throughout Boeing Global Services.

-Prior to his role as director of Safety, Quality & Compliance, Baker served as acting vice president of Operations and Quality for Global Services & Support (GS&S).
+Prior to his role as vice president of Safety & Quality, Baker served as acting vice president of Operations and Quality for Global Services & Support (GS&S).
 In this role, he had responsibility for functional excellence of GS&S Operations, including oversight of program performance for all GS&S businesses and international operations.
 This includes safety, quality, cost, schedule and delivery performance of all products and services produced by GS&S.

 Baker served as general manager of Boeing Tianjin Composites Company (BTC), which manufactures advanced graphite composite structures for Commercial Airplanes in Tianjin, China.
 From 2007-2010 he was the CEO and general manager of Ural Boeing Manufacturing (UBM) performing complex machining of major titanium forgings in Verkhnaya Salda, Russia.

 Baker is a Fellow of the Royal Aeronautical Society (FRAeS).
-He was the founding President of the International Aerospace Quality Group (IAQG) and served in this position for five years and currently serves as a director with the Community Action Agency of Delaware County.
+He was the founding President of the International Aerospace Quality Group (IAQG) and served in this position for five years.

 A native of Arizona, Baker received a Master of Business Administration degree with distinction from the London School of Economics, New York University Stern School of Business, and HEC School of Management, Paris.